aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/adjusting-barcode-appearance/_index.md

 ### **AutoSizeMode.Interpolation**
-When the *AutoSizeMode* is set to "*Interpolation*", only the values defined by *setImageHeight* and *setImageWidth* are considered.
-This sizing mode prescribes to adjust barcode image size to the specified height and width precisely even though it may lead to the distortion of barcode proportions and accordingly, to the loss of barcode readability for side scanners.
-The *Interpolation* mode is suitable to generate barcode images with the resolution of 300 dpi or higher as in this case proportion distortion will be negligible and will not affect barcode readability.
+Setting *AutoSizeMode.INTERPOLATION* means that only the values specified using *setImageHeight* and *setImageWidth* methods are used in barcode sizing.
+In this case, barcode image size is determined using the manually specified values of height and width even when it results in producing distorted barcode proportions and the deterioration of barcode readability.
+The *Interpolation* mode is appropriate to create barcode images with the resolution of 300 dpi or higher.
+Using such resolution will allow keeping barcode distortions negligible and avoiding the descrease of barcode readability.

-The sample barcode image created using the *Interpolation* mode is shown below.
+The barcode label generated through the *Interpolation* mode is demonstrated below.

 <p align="center"><img src="autosizemodeinterpolation.png"></p>

-The following code sample explains how to initialize the *AutoSizeMode* property with the *Interpolation* value.
+The following code snippet shows how to enable *AutoSizeMode.INTERPOLATION*.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.DataMatrix, "ASPOSE");